seektheops/.github/profile/README.md

-<sub>Welcome to Gboard clipboard, any text you copy will be saved here.</sub>
+<small>Welcome to Gboard clipboard, any text you copy will be saved here.</small>